Powered by .id (informed decisions) for Wollongong City Council

-The age group with the highest net migration in Wollongong City is 15-19 year olds, this is forecast to occur in the period between 2011 to 2016.
+The age group with the highest net migration in Wollongong City Council is 15-19 year olds, this is forecast to occur in the period between 2026 to 2031.

 Migration is one of the most important components of population change.
 Once you have established the amount of development activity in an area, the next step is to make assumptions about who will move into the area as well as who is leaving the area.